Carson City, Nevada: Government and politics

 Ormsby County consolidated with Carson City in 1969, and the county simultaneously dissolved.
 The city is now governed by a five-member board of supervisors, consisting of a mayor and four supervisors.
 All members are elected at-large, but each of the four supervisors must reside in respective wards, numbered 1 through 4.
 The mayor and supervisors serve four year terms.
 Elections are staggered so the mayor and the supervisors from Wards 2 and Ward 4 are elected in presidential election years, and the supervisors from Wards 1 and 3 are elected in the even-numbered years in between (i.e., the same year as gubernatorial elections).
 Like counties in Nevada, Carson City retains an elected Sheriff with local law enforcement provided by the Carson City Sheriff's Office.

 The city is generally considered a Republican stronghold, often voting for Republicans by wide margins.
 In 2004, George W. Bush defeated John Kerry 57–40%.
 In 2008, however, Barack Obama became the first Democrat since 1964 to win Ormsby County/Carson City, defeating John McCain 49–48%, by 204 votes, a margin of under 1%.
+In the years since Obama's landslide Democrats have maintained around 40% of the presidential vote.
+Downballot, Carson City is still less competitive and has not voted for a Democratic governor since 1990 when Bob Miller won every county.

 Carson City, being the state capital, has seen many political protests and demonstrations.

 In an attempt to either make a proposed spent nuclear fuel storage facility at Yucca Mountain prohibitively expensive (by raising property tax rates to the maximum allowed) or to allow the state to collect the potential federal payments of property taxes on the facility, the state government in 1987 carved Yucca Mountain out of Nye County and created a new county with no residents out of the area surrounding Yucca called Bullfrog County.
 Carson City became the county seat of Bullfrog County, even though it was not in Bullfrog County and is more than 100 mi from Yucca Mountain.
 A state judge found the process unconstitutional in 1989, and Bullfrog County's territory was retroceded to Nye County.